viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 1. Click **Save Config** at the bottom of the window to save your changes.

 After a short while, your sensor will begin capturing live readings, and syncing those readings to the Viam app.
-You can check that data is being captured by clicking on the menu on the sensor and selecting **View captured data**.
+You can check that data is being captured by clicking on the menu icon on the sensor configuration pane. and selecting **View captured data**.

 For more information see [Configure data capture](/data/capture/#configure-data-capture-for-individual-components) and [Configure cloud sync](/data/cloud-sync/).